sarang87/MockCurrencyApp/README.md

 npm start
 ```
 #### Features
-- Random 180 assets (can be extended to 400) for currency.
+- Random 400 assets for currency and stocks.
 - Assets updated at 1 per second.